zoubingwu/awesome-gui/README.md

 - [Blueprintjs](https://blueprintjs.com/) A React-based UI toolkit for the web, made by Palantir.
 - [Mantine](https://mantine.dev/) Mantine is a MIT licensed open source react components and hooks library with focus on usability, accessibility and developer experience.
 - [Wired Elements](https://wiredjs.com/) A set of common UI elements with a hand-drawn, sketchy look.
+- [Rough.js](https://github.com/rough-stuff/rough) Rough.js is a small (<9 kB) graphics library that lets you draw in a sketchy, hand-drawn-like, style.